 - Other Important Gaming Mice Features

 Some gaming mice have holes in them to make them lighter.
-Many gamers prefer lightweight mice, finding them quicker to move and less tiring over long gaming sessions.
-For many people, these mice are simply an aesthetic preference.
+Many gamers prefer lightweight ones, finding them quicker to move and less tiring over long gaming sessions.
+For many people, they are simply an aesthetic preference.

 In this article, I’ll explain how the holes in gaming mice help improve gaming experience and performance.

 I’ll also look at other cutting-edge design features in gaming mice today.
-By the end, you’ll better appreciate mouse design, whether you’re into honeycomb mice or not.
+By the end, you’ll better appreciate mouse design, whether you’re into honeycomb ones or not.

 Considering gamers spend many hours each day playing their favorite video games, the design of gaming gear can make a significant difference to the experience.